CeeJay-RD/next-forms/README.md

 # Form using a signature

-This is a template for creating applications using Next.js 13 (app directory) and NextUI (v2).
+This is a test using NextJs to create a form that takes a signature

 ## Technologies Used